 Ready to purchase a nestcam?
 Contact our sponsoring partner!
 Spy on a Bird LLC sells nestcams custom configured for nestboxes and gives 15% discounts to our partners!

 Want to embed the KestrelCam feeds on your website?
 We encourage our partners to do so and the embedding codes can be accessed on Livestream's webpages:

-Bringing the fascinating world of nesting American Kestrels to you with our KestrelCams is made possible by our partnership with the Cornell Lab of Ornithology and Bosch Security Systems.
-We thank Charles Eldermire, director of Cornell's Bird Cams, for providing the ad-free streaming service, and Willem Ryan, Steve Tangert, and Matt Thomas for the camera donations and technical expertise.
+Bringing the fascinating world of nesting American Kestrels to you with our KestrelCams is made possible by our partnership with Bosch Security Systems, The Boise State University Intermountain Bird Observatory, and The Idaho Department of Fish and Game.
+We thank Willem Ryan, Steve Tangert, and Matt Thomas for the camera donations and technical expertise.
 We also thank Bob Anderson of the Raptor Resource Project (and founder of the famous Decorah Bald Eagle cam!) for his early encouragement and technical expertise.